Anderzz/masters-thesis/README.md

-# masterThesisProject

-In the current state, this repository contains a basic toturial to preprocess the CAMUS dataset and train a nnU-Net model on it.
+# Exploring the state of the art in ultrasound image segmentation

+This repository contains the code used in my master's thesis project on cardiac ultrasound segmentation.
+It comprises preprocessing and training pipelines for a basic U-Net and nnU-Net on the CAMUS and HUNT4 datasets.
-Instructions can be found in [nnunet/usage_instructions.md](nnunet/usage_instructions.md).
+Instructions for nnU-Net can be found in [nnunet/usage_instructions.md](nnunet/usage_instructions.md).

-In the future, it will contain a basic pipeline to train a U-Net 1 on CAMUS as well.